 Like most types of implementation in business, a gradual, goal-based rollout of performance analysis is often the best approach, as it helps everyone identify what they wish to track and how they wish to track if, not to mention makes introducing the concept to employees slightly more digestible from get-go.

 Identify Key Performance Indicators (KPIs)

 You’ll want to recognize what will be tracked so it can be measured effectively.
+Deciding what you want to track is one of the most important parts of performance management.
+Fortunately, this can be done with help from a sample KPI library, allowing you to choose from examples of other metrics from different departments and industries.
 While the tasks will certainly vary for every role in your organization, how you track it might as well.
 Our example laid out the KPI of completed tasks, specifically two blogs per week.

 Establish a Baseline for Performance Analysis

 This phase is focused on creating a reasonable goal for that role as it fits into the context of the company.
 Your understanding of the role may help with the initial goal for the KPI, but standardizing this amongst the members of your team in this role will assist in finding a number that is productive and inspiring without risking burnout.

 After a couple weeks to a month of testing the KPI baseline, sit down with the members of your team to review not only their metrics, but the KPIs themselves.
 You might find that most of your employees in a role can hit a certain number (two blogs) more comfortably than others, but perhaps there’s a slow writer who puts out extremely detailed, quality content.
 This may be a basis for adjusting that teammate’s personal goal based on how they work and the quality of their output.

 If all of your employees are struggling to meet the KPIs, or the one’s that meet them successfully are able to do so by sacrificing quality, then you might use this as an opportunity to adjust the target more broadly.